 BLaST Steering Committee

 The BLaST Steering Committee (BSC) serves as the primary governing board for the BUILD cooperative agreement.
 The committee’s role is to develop recommendations for uniform procedures and policies necessary to meet the goals of the BUILD initiative and the Diversity Program Consortium.
 The BSC consist of experts and professionals in biomedical research and university program development, and includes expertise in Alaskan biomedicine and higher education.
 The BSC provides annual summary input regarding the activities of BLaST, coordinates with the NRMN and CEC, and meets the goals of the BUILD initiative.
 The committee makes specific recommendations regarding the overall program performance, student research and learning outcomes, research environments, and the progress of outreach and recruiting.
 The BSC was established with a teleconference in May 2015 and continues to meet often, and in person at least once a year.

-Marsha Sousa earned her Ph.D. in Physiology and Biophysics at Colorado State University.
+Dr. Sousa earned her Ph.D. in Physiology and Biophysics at Colorado State University.
 Her research interest is reproductive physiology of ungulates; she has studied regulation of the female reproductive cycle in sheep, caribou, reindeer, and muskox.
 Her primary teaching interest is in physiology and human health.
-Sousa taught and conducted research at UAF from 1989 – 2010 in the Biology Department and in Health Programs at the Community and Technical College, where she was Director of Allied Health Programs and Associate Dean for Academics.
+Sousa taught and conducted research at UAF from 1989–2010 in the Biology Department, and at the Community and Technical College, where she was Director of Allied Health Programs and Associate Dean for Academics.
 In 2010 she moved to the University of Alaska Southeast as the Dean of Arts and Sciences and Vice Provost for Research.
 She returned to UAF in 2014 as Director of the Honors Program and Professor of Biology and is now the BLaST Student Training Core Director.